emberjs/rfcs/text/0554-deprecate-getwithdefault.md

 #### Using Nullish Coalescing Operator

 We cannot codemod directly into the nullish coalescing operator since the expected behaviour of `getWithDefault` is to only return the default value if it is strictly `undefined`.
-The nullish coalescing operator accepts either `null` or `undefined` as _falsey_ values to show the default value.
+The nullish coalescing operator accepts either `null` or `undefined` to show the default value.

 The function `getWithDefault` **will not return** the default value if the provided value is `null`.
 The function will **only return** the default value for `undefined`: